ecristal/daphneZMQ/README.md

 ## Usage and examples
 To be able to send commands, the user must develop a client software using C++ or Python.
 The python client is recommended for it's ease of develop.
 The protobuf library of the high and low level commands are available in the srcs/protobuf/ folder.

-The python protobuf package is requires and can be installed with the following command:
+The python protobuf package is required and can be installed with the following command:
 ```sh
 pip install protobuf
 ```